tjparnell/biotoolbox/docs/AdvancedInstallation.md

 ## Perl installations and locations

 As a Perl package, BioToolBox needs to be installed under a Perl installation.
-It is not dependent on a specific Perl release version, although later releases (5.2x or later) are preferred.
+It is not dependent on a specific Perl release version, although later releases (5.16 or newer) are preferred.
 Nearly every unix-like OS (Linux, MacOS) includes a system Perl installation.
 If not, one can be installed, either from the OS package manager or from source.